ptlergo/8pounds-wp/README.md

 #features new
-- upvote
+- music player using soundcloud/audiomack/spotify api
 - section icons
-- auto select post category when post format selected
 - section specific colors
 - author detail
-- latest post icons in mobile view
+- upvote
+- auto select post category when post format selected
 - instagram feed
 - dynamic footer (idk how yet)
+- full width slider on homepage and all homepage of content category
-- for audio posts clicking on featured image plays song as to save the_time from going to actual post. subsequent to custom player. might be a plugin
+- for audio posts clicking on featured image plays song as to save the_time from going to actual post. subsequent to custom player. might be a plugin (this feature will be delayed for the app in node using embedly)
-- music player using soundcloud/audiomack/spotify api

 #PURPOSE
 create posting faster.
 organize styling better.
+distribute content efficiently.
+promote content better as i see fit.